lemahtab/titanic-advanced-eda/README.md

 # titanic-advanced-eda
-I discover interesting insights from the Titanic dataset.
+I discover interesting insights from the Titanic dataset and impute missing ages.